lorran-xo/mernstack-manager-panel/README.md

-This project is a Stock and Cash Flow Management Panel that can be adapted for different business areas that involve finances, such as bakeries, grocery stores, markets, restaurants, bars and everything that has to manage a business with Stock, Purchases, Sales and Cash flow.
+This project is a Stock and Cash Flow Management Panel that can be adapted for different business areas that involve finances, such as bakeries, grocery stores, markets, restaurants, bars and everything that needs to manage a business with Stock, Purchases, Sales and Cash flow.

 ## :rocket: Technologies ##

 The following tools were used in this project:

-MERN Stack ->
 - [MongoDB](https://www.mongodb.com/)
 - [Express](https://expressjs.com/)
 - [React](https://reactjs.org/)